SAFETY AND BELIEFS

 Finding Safety in Beliefs

 Beliefs are the epitome of focusing.
-Beliefs are attractive and awe-inspiring, often beautiful, perfect ideals to focus on.
-Beliefs have to be in secure and usually unchanging focal points.
+Beliefs are awe-inspiring, often beautiful, perfect ideals to focus on.

 The solution to this, among those who are most concerned for humanity, is that we need to follow Gandhi and Mandela, we have to learn their lessons on mutual respect for all beliefs.

-And respect and empathy will certainly help, but only in extraordinary circumstances or individuals could this ever develop into a feeling of wholeness or peace of mind.
+And respect and empathy will certainly help, but only in extraordinary circumstances would this ever develop into a feeling of wholeness or peace of mind.

 Our focused experience of ourselves and life is inhibiting our understanding.

-But if we're looking for peace of mind or a sense of wholeness, being any sort of focal point in a relationship is misleading.
+And if we're looking for peace of mind or a sense of wholeness, being any sort of focal point in a relationship is ridiculous, or at best misleading.

-Beliefs are necessary in order to have an identity and feel like an individual with a purpose.
+Focusing and beliefs have great value.
+Beliefs are necessary in order to have an identity and feel like an individual with a reason to live – with something to do, a direction and purpose.
 Beliefs define us and guide us in what we do and think.

 This has immense value, but it isn't necessary to be an individual with an identity in order to feel safe and wholesome.